Thomas Pynchon, James McBride among National Book Award finalists

-NEW YORK (Reuters) - A family saga set in India and America, a woman’s entry into the art world in the mid-70s and a boy’s battle against slavery are among the subjects covered in fiction works selected as finalists on Wednesday for the 2013 National Book Awards.
+NEW YORK, Oct 16 (Reuters) - A family saga set in India and America, a woman’s entry into the art world in the mid-70s and a boy’s battle against slavery are among the subjects covered in fiction works selected as finalists on Wednesday for the 2013 National Book Awards.

 The National Book Foundation announced finalists for the awards, which are among the most prestigious in U.S. publishing, in four categories - fiction, non-fiction, young people’s literature and poetry.